bhatipradeep/CodeZera/README.md

 # NoCovidStreet
-The aim is to build a webapp for showing the safest route between two locations considering all the nearby COVID hotspots.
+The aim is to build a webapp for showing the safest route between two locations by considering all the nearby COVID hotspots.